vickimixen/distproject/README.md

 5: Delete node

 To select the option write the number associated with the option you want.
-Thoughout the UI it is written what you can do.
+Throughout the UI it is written what you can do.